 - Proof of funds in the above programs is needed unless the applicant is currently authorized to work in Canada and has a valid job offer in Canada.

 - Funds must be readily available or can easily withdraw for applicants to use when they settle in Canada.
-This means applicants can’t use equity on real property as proof of settlement funds.
+This means applicants can’t use the equity on real property as proof of settlement funds.

-- A written proof of access to funding must be provided by an applicant once he or she is invited to apply for Canadian permanent residence.
+- Written proof of access to funding must be provided by an applicant once he or she is invited to apply for Canadian permanent residence.

 - For the applicant’s spouse is also part of the application, they together can combine their income in a joint account.
-It is also possible to count money under a spouse’s account, but proof is needed that an applicant has access to the money.
+It is also possible to count money under a spouse’s account, but the proof is needed that an applicant has access to the money.

 The minimum amount of money needed

 The amount of money needed to support an applicant’s settlement in Canada and shown in the proof of funds depend on the size of the family.
 In this context, family members include the applicant, his/her spouse/partner, applicant’s and spouse’s dependent children, including those who are permanent residents and Canadian citizens.

-The following table illustrates the amount of funds required corresponding to the number of family members joining in the application for permanent residence in Canada.
+The following table illustrates the number of funds required corresponding to the number of family members joining in the application for permanent residence in Canada.

 Acceptable proof of funds

 Upon entry to Canada, the applicant must be able to prove to the immigration officer that the applicant can legally access money as declared in the proof of funds.